SEO My Website Guru SEO Blog

 Citations and Directory Consistency

-Even small differences can weaken trust and hurt your map visibility.
-Stick to credible, up-to-date platforms that search engines already trust.
+Listings should match exactly across major directories.
+Even small differences can weaken trust signals and hurt map visibility.

 Key citation priorities: